pnugues/granskaJ/README.md

 So, for the people, who loved Granska, granskaJ is an equivalent in Java.

-This new version is far from being optimized and hopefully some people will find this translation useful and will decide to improve it.
+This new version is far from being optimized.
+Hopefully, some people will find this translation useful and will decide to improve it.